 Cherry Falls might not be the most maligned entry on this list, but it’s still the one you hear talked about the least.
 That’s a shame, too, because it is such a smart slasher.
 The concept, when you just look at traditional horror stereotypes, is genius.
 It is the most obvious way to subvert the genre and yet it had never been done before.
 A killer that only targets virgins; it’s a simple concept but when you flip the story like that, you have a film that focuses on teenagers racing to lose their virginity so that they don’t die next.
 It totally changes the structure and central concept that had become so familiar by that point.

 While critically acclaimed in its time, it’s now seen as one of the worst Halloween entries by fans, in part because it ignores the events of Halloween 4, 5 and 6, but also because some people just lump it in with its unfortunate follow-up Halloween Resurrection.
 This is a damn shame because H20 is a smart, strong entry in the saga that revisits Laurie as a sincere adult character struggling to come to grips with the most traumatic thing that ever happened to her.
-It culminates in an empowering showdown as she is able to put the past behind her by facing her murderous brother one more time, bringing us to an ending that would have been the perfect finale for the series as a whole.
+It culminates in an empowering showdown as she is able to put the past behind her by facing her murderous brother one more time.

 When we’re talking about underrated slashers following on the heels of Scream, Scream 2 has to be a part of that discussion.
 It stands up very well next to its predecessor.
 The script is just as smart and the villain’s motivation is a biting commentary on the obsession with media violence that defined its decade.
 Considering how quickly it was made after the first, it’s amazing that Scream 2 turned out to be decent, let alone one of the best slashers of its day.